Sipsa Labs / Products / UltraCompress / Verify

 "Does the published 1.0066× ratio actually reproduce on my hardware?"
 Pulls the bf16 baseline from HuggingFace, runs the eval on the FineWeb-edu held-out tail (seq_len=1024, seed=42) on your GPU, computes the PPL ratio locally, and prints whether it matches the published value.

-Closes the verifier-quality gap surfaced during a recent cofounder evaluation.
+Closes the verifier-quality gap surfaced during a recent external evaluation.

 / Layer 03 Roadmap Q3 2026